Install OpenRAG in a Python project with uv

 Create a new

-uv-managed Python project:uv init PROJECT_NAME -
+uv-managed Python project:uv init PROJECT_NAME --python 3.12The

 Change into your new project directory: